 Guilherme C. Pena, Marcus V.A.
-Andrade, Salles V.G.
-Magalhães, W. R. Franklin, and Chaulio R. Ferreira.
+Andrade, Salles V.G. de Magalhães, W. R. Franklin, and Chaulio R. Ferreira.

 An improved parallel algorithm using GPU for siting observers on terrain.